 Let’s discuss what CBD is, why it’s linked to so many amazing potential health benefits, and how to get your hands on it.

 So what exactly is CBD?

 Cannabidiol, or CBD for short, is a naturally occurring compound found in two different plants in the “cannabis sativa” family – the hemp and marijuana plants.
 We’ve found a way to extract that compound and bottle it, so to speak.
 When most people talk about CBD sold over-the-counter, they’re referring to CBD extracted from the hemp plant, not the marijuana one.
 CBD isn’t weed.
 Hemp isn’t weed.

 Here’s the kicker: CBD offers many of the health benefits of marijuana without making you feel high.

 In other words, CBD isn’t “psychoactive” because it only contains a tiny percentage of THC (0.3% or less), the compound in marijuana that makes you “stoned”.
 For reference, marijuana usually contains between 10-25% THC.

-CBD products come in many forms, including oils, capsules, oral sprays, topical calms, bath bombs, and gummies.
-Some are ingestible (meaning, you eat them) and others get absorbed through the skin.
-Since CBD isn’t federally legal yet, these products aren’t officially classified by the Food and Drug Administration as supplements, food, or pharmaceuticals, or over-the-counter drugs.
+CBD products come in many forms, including oils, capsules, oral sprays, topical creams, bath bombs, and gummies.
+Some are ingestible (meaning you eat them) and others get absorbed through the skin.
+Since CBD only recently became federally legal, these products still aren’t officially classified by the Food and Drug Administration as supplements, food, pharmaceuticals, or over-the-counter drugs.
 Hopefully that will change soon, as the FDA has stated that it is considering drafting new regulations around CBD – but as of now, CBD-infused food or beverages remain federally unlawful.

 Last piece of unbelievably good news: research shows that unlike other substances, we don’t build up a tolerance to CBD.
 How snazzy is that?